Table of organization and equipment

-A table of organization and equipment (TOE or TO&E) is the specified organization, staffing, and equipment of units.
+A table of organization and equipment (TOE or TO&E) is an originally U.S. Army term for the specified organization, staffing, and equipment of military units.
+The British Army often used the term "establishment," including the War Establishment, after mobilization.
 Also used in acronyms as 'T/O' and 'T/E'.
 It also provides information on the mission and capabilities of a unit as well as the unit's current status.

+The term was created when the War Department was preparing the Tables of Organisation and Tables of Equipment for 1943.
+In the process the two types of organisation documents were merged, creating TOEs.

 A general TOE is applicable to a type of unit (for instance, an infantry battalion) rather than a specific unit (the 2nd Battalion, 4th Infantry Regiment).
 Sometimes, all units of the same branch (such as Infantry) follow the same structural guidelines; much more often, there are a wide variety of TOEs to suit specific circumstances (Modified Tables of Organization and Equipment (MTOEs), in the United States Army, for example).